pjackson31/hello/_pages/about.md

 >
 > <cite> Paulo Coelho, The Alchemist

 I am a current Amherst College student studying Computer Science and Political Science.
-At Amherst, my studies have revolved around the machine learning and the role of technology in international relations.
+At Amherst, my studies have revolved around machine learning and the role of technology in international relations.

 At my core, I am a natural problem solver, curious learner, and enjoying help creatively set problems.
-This passion for solving problems has to lead to experience within Harvard Business School, a Silicon Valley VC, and a Wealth Management Firm.
+This passion for solving problems has led to experience within Harvard Business School, a Silicon Valley VC, and a Wealth Management Firm.

 As of 2021, I'm working @Apple as a Engineering Project Manager.